littlegq/MixcrFilter/README.md

 # MixcrFilter
-To filter out TCR clones which were falsely recognized by MiXCR from paralog sequences
+[MiXCR](https://github.com/milaboratory/mixcr) is a powerful computation program for TCR analysis.
+It can identify human TCR clones from raw sequences in a highly sensitive way.
+However, when the input sequences were not exclusively from TCR regions, some paralog sequences, such as those from immunoglobulin regions, could be mis-identified as TCR genes.
+Here we provide a bash script, named MixcrFilter, to filter out TCR clones which were falsely recognized by MiXCR from paralog sequences according to alignment results by [BLAT](http://genome.ucsc.edu/goldenPath/help/blatSpec.html#blatUsage).

 ## Pre-required programs:
 1. [MiXCR](https://github.com/milaboratory/mixcr)